Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Description of

 \subsubsection{Supernova kicks}

-After a supernova (ECSN, CCSN, or PISN), the compact remnant receives a natal kick. \sevn{} includes several formalisms for the natal kick, as described in Appendix~\ref{app:snkicks}.
+After a supernova (ECSN, CCSN), the compact remnant receives a natal kick. \sevn{} includes several formalisms for the natal kick, as described in Appendix~\ref{app:snkicks}.
 In this work, we use the three following models.